Worrying over a loved one’s drinking can be overwhelming, confusing, and painful.

-Many of us are so confused that the alcoholic makes us believe everything is okay and we’re making a problem when there isn’t one.
-Addicts are pros at covering up their disease and can be crafty at pulling the wool over our eyes.
+Many of us are so confused that the person addicted to alcohol makes us believe everything is okay and we’re making a problem when there isn’t one.
+People suffering from addiction are pros at covering up their disease and can be crafty at pulling the wool over our eyes.
 Sadly, denying or not paying attention to the warning signs of alcoholism can cause a devastating outcome.

-The most common warning sign of alcoholism is secretly drinking, hiding or lying about drinking.
-The alcoholic doesn’t want any red flags to come up, so will hide bottles, drink before parties or will stash alcohol where it normally wouldn’t be kept. (i.e. under the bed, in the bathroom, etc.)
+The most common warning sign of alcoholism is secretly drinking, hiding, or lying about drinking.
+The person may hide bottles, drink before parties, or stash alcohol where it normally wouldn’t be kept (e.g. under the bed, in the bathroom, etc.).

-3. Apologizing after a night out for behavior and having trouble in relationships.
+3. Apologizing after a night out for their behavior and having trouble in relationships.

 5. Having unexpected absences or disappearing to run errands at odd times.